 Definition of DHCP

-DHCP (Dynamic Host Configuration Protocol) has been concocted to provide static and dynamic address allocation to the hosts connected in the network.
+DHCP (Dynamic Host Configuration Protocol) has been concocted to impart static and dynamic address allocation to the hosts connected in the network.
 It includes information such as IP address and subnet mask of the computer, IP address of the router and IP address of the name server.

 Key Differences Between DNS and DHCP